KriptexCTF/CTF_Tasks/CRYPTO/A_strange_signal/README.md

-Late in the evening, Shannon managed to intercept a strange signal.
+Late in the evening, Shannon and Fano managed to intercept a strange signal.

 Try to understand what it was about.